wyliodrinstudio/WyliodrinSTUDIO/docs/source/extension.rst

 **1. APPLICATION**

 This tab opens the main file of your project.
 Here, you can write your code using one of the supported programming lanugages: *javascript*, *python*, *bash* or *visual* (using blocks).
-When the application is connected to a device, you can also use its *Run* button to run the code.
+When a device is connected to Wyliodrin STUDIO, you can also use its *Run* button to run the code.

 If you is using the *Advanced Mode*, you will be able to see in the left part of the window your project tree, which includes all the folder and files you created.